goetzi123/FleetChat/FleetChat_Samsara_Integration_Overview.md

 *Brief Technical Summary - July 19, 2025*

 ## Core Integration Purpose
-FleetChat integrates with Samsara as a **read-only communication middleware** that translates fleet events into WhatsApp messages and processes driver responses back to the TMS.
+FleetChat integrates with Samsara as a **bidirectional communication protocol service** that translates fleet events into WhatsApp messages and processes driver responses back to the TMS.
+FleetChat operates as pure communication middleware without replicating any fleet management functionality.

 ## Samsara APIs Used